fweiss/jetta-can/CLUSTER.md

 | 31* | Spannungsversorgung Kl.
 15
 | 32* | Spannungsversorgung Kl.
 30

+Note that some of the contacts are labeled with DIN 72552 numbers (e.g. 15, 30, 31)

 ## Fluttering speedometer
 Trying to get the speedometer to hold a stady speed.